Minitech24/ML4Econ-UZH2020/README.md

 # Machine Learning for Economic Analysis
 University of Zurich
 Fall 2020
+Josia Schellenberg, Kevin Hardegger

 1. Project:
 Designing ensemble machine learning model based on hyptertuned Random Forest to predict log household income, in order to replicate the paper of Hanna & Olken (2018)